 - Lymph node evaluation: Sentinel lymph node biopsy and/or axillary lymph node dissection

-The most significant side effect of surgery is lymphedema (arm swelling), which can occur when lymph nodes are removed or damaged during surgery.
+Talk with your doctor about the specific surgery recommended for you and the possible side effects of that surgery, including how side effects will be managed.
+The most significant side effect of surgery is lymphedema , which can occur when lymph nodes are removed or damaged during surgery.
 Because the lymph nodes are part of the channels that drain the lymphatic fluid from the arm, damage to the area may hold back the flow of lymphatic fluid and cause it to back up in the arm.
-The use of sentinel node biopsy has been shown to reduce the incidence of lymphedema.
-Read more about preventing lymphedema.
+The use of sentinel node biopsy has been shown to reduce the risk of developing lymphedema.

 Learn more about cancer surgery .

-Radiation therapy is the use of high-energy x-rays or other particles to kill cancer cells.
+Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.
-When radiation treatment is given using implants, it is called internal radiation therapy or brachytherapy.
-A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a specific time.
+When radiation treatment is given using a probe in the operating room, it is called brachytherapy.
+A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.

-Radiation therapy can cause side effects, including fatigue, swelling of the breast, and skin changes.
-A small amount of the lung can be affected by the radiation, although the risk of pneumonitis, or a radiation-related inflammation of the lung tissue is rare.
-In the past, with older equipment and techniques of radiation therapy, patients treated for left-sided breast cancers had a small increase in the long-term risk of heart disease.
-Modern techniques are now able to spare most of the heart from radiation damage.
+Radiation therapy can cause side effects, including fatigue, swelling of the breast, redness and/or skin discoloration/hyperpigmentation and pain in the skin where the radiation was aimed, sometimes with blistering or peeling.
+Rarely, a small amount of the lung can be affected by the radiation, causing pneumonitis, a radiation-related swelling of the lung tissue.
+In the past, with older equipment and techniques of radiation therapy, patients who received treatment for breast cancer on the left side of the body had a small increase in the long-term risk of heart disease.
+Modern techniques are now able to spare most of the heart from the effects of radiation.

-Several newer radiation treatment approaches are being studied in women, but have not been studied in very many men with breast cancer.
+Several approaches to radiation therapy have been studied in women, but have not been studied in very many men with breast cancer.
 Talk with your doctor for more information.

-- Partial breast irradiation is radiation therapy given directly to the tumor area, usually after a lumpectomy, instead of to the entire breast.
-This approach also results in a shorter overall time patients need to undergo radiation therapy.
+- Partial breast irradiation (PBI) is radiation therapy that is given directly to the tumor area, usually after a lumpectomy, instead of the entire breast, as is usually done with standard radiation therapy.
+Targeting radiation directly to the tumor area more directly usually shortens the amount of time that patients need to receive radiation therapy.

-- Intensity-modulated radiation therapy (IMRT) is a more advanced way to deliver external-beam radiation therapy to the breast.
-The intensity of the radiation directed at the breast is varied to target the tumor more precisely, give a uniform distribution of radiation throughout the breast tissue, and avoid damaging healthy tissue more than is possible with traditional radiation treatment.
-IMRT may reduce the dose to nearby important organs, such as the heart and lung, and reduce the risks of some immediate side effects, such as peeling of the skin during treatment.
-IMRT also may help to reduce long-term effects on the breast tissue that were common with older radiation techniques such as hardness, swelling, or discoloration.
+- Intensity-modulated radiation therapy (IMRT) is a more advanced way to give external-beam radiation therapy to the breast.
+The intensity of the radiation directed at the breast is varied to better target the tumor, spreading the radiation more evenly throughout the breast.
+The use of IMRT lessens the radiation dose and the possible damage to nearby organs, such as the heart and lung, and lower the risks of some immediate side effects

 Learn more about radiation therapy .